mlte-team/a2it/framework/1_SDMT.md

 **Model Size (Static)**
 - Objective: Measure the static size of a trained model.
-- Metric: The storage requirement for the model in bytes or some multiple thereof (e.g. kilobytes, megabytes, etc.).
+- Metric: The storage requirement for the model in bytes or some multiple thereof (e.g., kilobytes, megabytes, etc.).
 This metric is absolute.
 - Rationale: A model’s static size is its size at rest, when it is ready to perform inference.
 The static size of the model may limit the infrastructure on which it may be deployed.
 - Implementation: Measure the on-disk size of the model static format.
 The exact implementation may vary based on the development platform and environment available.
 Examples of potential implementations are provided below.